grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 - Those word problems with the building and angle of the sun did not seem real enough to count as practical applications.
 ---

 Vanishing Point is a 3-point perspective viewer that allows you to plot and calculate 3D objects in 2D space.<sup></sup> It is built in Javascript using the [Raphael.js](http://raphaeljs.com/) SVG library.
-As of version 0.8.0, you can:
+As of version 1.0.0, you can:

-* Draw a basic rectangular prism in perspective
+* Draw many basic rectangular prisms in perspective
 * Draw dashed guidelines from vanishing points to vertices
-* Define 3 vanishing points
+* Define 3 global vanishing points
+* For each prism:
 	* Choose a seed point, which becomes vertex 1 (the closest vertex to the viewer)
 	* Use distances from the seed point<sup></sup> to draw the 3 next closest vertices
 	* Use vertices 2-4 and the vanishing points to define the last 4 vertices
 	* Draw solid edges of the prism

 I hope to next add a visual treatment which simulates hatching lines leading to the vanishing points.
 I may later build a control panel<sup></sup> like in the [Wang Tiles](/projects/wang-tiles.html) project I made earlier.